cartant/ts-snippet/README.md

 ## Usage

-The package exports a `snippet` function that returns a `Snippet` instance, upon which assertions/expectations can be made.
+The package exports a `snippet` function that returns a `Snippet` instance, upon which assertions can be made.

 The `snippet` function takes an object containing one or more files - with the keys representing the file names and the values the file content (as strings).
 The function also takes an optional `Compiler` instance - if not specified, a `Compiler` instance is created within the `snippet` call.
 With snippets that import large packages (such as RxJS) re-using the compiler can effect significant performance gains.